openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 The tag you want to delete should be encoded into the request URI.
 For example, to remove the tag 'miracle' from image e7db3b45-8db7-47ad-8109-3fb55c2c24fd, you would **DELETE /v2/images/e7db3b45-8db7-47ad-8109-3fb55c2c24fd/tags/miracle**.
 The request body is ignored.

-An HTTP status of 204 will be returned.
+An HTTP status of 204 is returned.
 Subsequent attempts to delete the tag will result in a 404.

 ##List All Images